Pseudo-Dionysius the Areopagite: Latin Christianity

 The first notice of Dionysius in the West comes from Pope Gregory I, who probably brought a codex of the Corpus Areopagitum back with him on his return from his mission as papal legate to the Emperor in Constantinople in c.
 585. Gregory refers occasionally in his writings to Dionysius, although Gregory's Greek was probably not adequate to fully engage with Dionysius's work.
 In the seventh and eighth centuries, Dionysius was not widely known in the West, aside from a few scattered references.

 The real influence of Dionysius in the West began with the gift in 827 of a Greek copy of his works by the Byzantine emperor Michael II to the Carolingian emperor Louis the Pious.
-King Louis in turn gave the manuscript to the Abbey of St. Denis near Paris where, in about 838, Dionysius' works were translated into Latin for the first time by Hilduin, abbot of the monastery.
-It may well have been Hilduin himself who promoted his work (and his abbey) by developing the legend (which would be widely accepted during subsequent centuries), that Denis was the same person as Dionysius the Areopagite of Acts 17.34, and that he had traveled to Rome and then was commissioned by the Pope to preach in Gaul, where he was martyred.
+King Louis in turn gave the manuscript to the Abbey of St. Denis near Paris where, in about 838, Hilduin, the abbot of Saint Denis, was induced to attempt a translation of Dionysius' works into Latin.
+However, his efforts, were unsuccessful.
+Even then it may well have been Hilduin himself who promoted his work (and his abbey) by developing the legend (which would be widely accepted during subsequent centuries), that Denis was the same person as Dionysius the Areopagite of Acts 17.34, and that he had traveled to Rome and then was commissioned by the Pope to preach in Gaul, where he was martyred.
 Hilduin's translation is almost unintelligible.

 About twenty years later, a subsequent Carolingian Emperor, Charles the Bald, requested the Irishman John Scotus Eriugena to make a fresh translation.
 He finished this in 862.
-This translation itself did not widely circulate in subsequent centuries.
+This translation he produced was of an "almost torturous literalness" and did not widely circulate in subsequent centuries.
 Moreover, although Eriugena's own works, such as the Homily on the Prologue of St John, show the influence of Dionysian ideas, these works were not widely copied or read in subsequent centuries.
 The Benedictine monasticism that formed the standard monasticism of the eighth to eleventh centuries, therefore, in general paid little attention to Dionysius.

 In the twelfth century, greater use gradually began to be made of Dionysius among various traditions of thought: